rudderlabs/rudderstack-docs/destinations/pipedrive.md

 * For `userId` and `groupId` tokens, create a Custom Field under Persons and Organizations respectively.
 * In the dashboard, just provide the Tokens.
 The actual field name can be anything and is not required by Rudderstack.
 * For all other cases, provide both the exact Field name and token in the dashboard.

+{% hint type="info"%}
+Pipedrive allows passing in owner_id in most cases.
+However, that owner_id is related to the Pipedrive account owner and not a user.
+So, owner_fields are not taken by Rudderstack for any of the events.
+{% endhint %}

 ## Supported Events